A. Is the Turtle Injured?

 It is the Law

-Turtles can be moved legally up to 200 metres from where they were found, and only when assisting the turtle out of harms way.
+Turtles cannot be relocated or taken as pets.
+They can however be helped and this can be moving them typically no more than 200 metres from where they were found (again, when assisting the turtle out of harms way).

 Snapping and painted turtles are protected under the Fish and Wildlife Conservation Act, and all other turtle species in Ontario are also protected the Endangered Species Act.
 These species, are also protected and the Species at Risk Act in Canada.